 One Common Unity (OCU) breaks cycles of violence and builds compassionate, healthy communities through the transformative power of music, arts, and peace education.
-Founded in 2000 following a string of school shootings in Washington, D.C., OCU is a collaborative effort between educators, artists, and health practitioners dedicated to preventing violence and improving life outcomes for youth and families.
-Based in schools across D.C., OCU trains the next generation of leaders in social emotional literacy, arts expression, and conflict transformation and support them to create positive social change and healing in their communities.
+OCU is a collaborative effort among educators, artists, and health practitioners to prevent violence and improving life outcomes for youth and families.
+OCU trains the next generation of leaders in social emotional literacy, arts expression, and conflict transformation and supports them to create positive social change and healing in their communities.

 Jumpstart is a national early education organization working toward the day every child in America enters kindergarten prepared to succeed.
 CSJ hosts Georgetown’s Jumpstart program, which engages undergraduates to provide language, literacy, and social-emotional programming for preschool children from under-resourced communities and promote quality early learning for all children.